 U.S. Embassy In Jerusalem Will Open By End Of 2019, Pence Says In Israel

-Vice President Mike Pence says the U.S. will complete the plan to move its embassy in Israel from Tel Aviv to Jerusalem by the end of 2019, announcing a faster timeline for opening the embassy than had been previously reported.
+Vice President Pence says the U.S. will complete the plan to move its embassy in Israel from Tel Aviv to Jerusalem by the end of 2019, announcing a faster timeline for opening the embassy than had been previously reported.
 Pence announced the new deadline during his visit to Israel.

-"In the weeks ahead, our administration will advance its plan to open the United States embassy in Jerusalem — and that United States embassy will open before the end of next year," Pence said.
+"In the weeks ahead, our administration will advance its plan to open the United States Embassy in Jerusalem — and that United States Embassy will open before the end of next year," Pence said.

 Pence spoke in Israel's Knesset on Monday, after meeting with leaders in Egypt and Jordan over the weekend.

-The vice president also spoke to reporters alongside Israel's Prime Minister Benjamin Netanyahu — whom he echoed when he called Jerusalem, the hotly contested city, "Israel's capital."
+The vice president also spoke to reporters alongside Israel's Prime Minister Benjamin Netanyahu, whom he echoed when he called Jerusalem, the hotly contested city, "Israel's capital."

 With Pence by his side @netanyahu said he has welcomed hundreds of leaders “to Israel’s capitol Jerusalem.
 This is the first time that I stand here where both leaders can say those three words, Israel’s Capitol Jerusalem.”— Tamara Keith (@tamarakeithNPR) January 22, 2018